osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 # Reference Secrets

-Secrets may be referenced by their Id in any configuration that has a protected property, such as client secret or password.
+Secrets can be referenced by their Id in any configuration that has a protected property, such as client secret or password.

 ## Reference Secrets by Id

-To use a secret in another configuration, the value of the protected property may be replaced with `{{<secretId>}}`, where secretId is an existing id in the secret management configuration.
+To use a secret in another configuration, the value of the protected property can be replaced with `{{<secretId>}}`, where `<secretId>` is an existing id in the secret management configuration.

 ### Example